Edmund Brooke Alexander: Mexican War

-After the War with Mexico was concluded he was in garrison at Jefferson Barracks, Mo., 1848‑49; on frontier duty, on march to New Mexico, 1849, Santa Fé, N. M., 1849‑50, Las Vegas, New Mexico, 1850‑51, Fort Union, New Mexico, 1851‑52, Fort McKavett, Texas, 1853 and the march to El Paso in late 1853.
+After the War with Mexico was concluded he was in garrison at Jefferson Barracks, Mo., 1848‑49; on frontier duty, on march to New Mexico, 1849, Santa Fe, New Mexico, 1849‑50, Las Vegas, New Mexico, 1850‑51, Fort Union, New Mexico, 1851‑52, Fort McKavett, Texas, 1853 and the march to El Paso in late 1853.

 Alexander, as a brevet lieutenant colonel, led the 8th Infantry, when it became the first garrison stationed at Fort Bliss in the El Paso, Texas, area, from January 1854 through March 1855.

 In March 1855, promoted to colonel, Alexander was appointed as commander of the new 10th Infantry.

 Colonel Alexander's address upon presenting the unit with regimental colors:

 "Officers and Soldiers of the 10th:

 "You are formed this morning in line of battle in order that I may present to you the National and Regimental colors.
 In your hands and to your courage and fidelity are now entrusted the honor of our country and the reputation of your corps.
 In time of peace so conduct yourselves that neither shall be sullied.
 In time of war, in the presence of an enemy, remember that these colors are far more precious than life itself; follow wherever they may lead; gather around them in moments of peril, and rather than see yourselves deprived of them, die like faithful soldiers beneath their cherished fold.